IgorGrieder/Leaky-Bucket/README.md

 # My implementation

 Because I want I will make this same code challenge but using go for it.
+The idea will be to have a pg mock database with some values to be consulted, given an user, and creating a test file to provided a proper execution of it.

 ## Stack